MEDomics-UdeS/predict-immunotherapy-response/README.md

 - `A.1-clf-logreg-sigmut.ipynb` : comparison between without mutational signatures, with only mutational signatures, and with combination of reference article biomarkers and mutational signatures, with the logistic regression.
 - `A.2-clf-logreg-sbs-indel.ipynb` : comparison between with only SBS signatures, with only INDEL signatures, and with combination of both, with the logistic regression.
 - `A.3-clf-gcn-sigmut.ipynb` : comparison between without mutational signatures, with only mutational signatures, and with combination of reference article biomarkers and mutational signatures, with the Graph Convolutional Network.
-- `A.4-clf-gcn-sbs-indel.ipynb` : comparison between with only SBS signatures, with only INDEL signatures, and with combination of both, with the Graph Neural Network.
+- `A.4-clf-gcn-sbs-indel.ipynb` : comparison between with only SBS signatures, with only INDEL signatures, and with combination of both, with the Graph Convolutional Network.

 ### Survival analysis problem